andrew/ultimate-awesome/README.md

 - [awesome-ecommerce](https://github.com/zachary/awesome-ecommerce) - Collect and develop Open Source or Free Projects for building ecommerce platform easy and fast and free.
 - [awesome-ml-fairness](https://github.com/brandeis-machine-learning/awesome-ml-fairness) - Papers and online resources related to machine learning fairness.
 - [awesome-cadquery](https://github.com/CadQuery/awesome-cadquery) - A curated list of CadQuery code and resources.
+- [fucking-awesome-selfhosted](https://github.com/Correia-jpv/fucking-awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers.
+With repository stars⭐ and forks🍴.
 - [fucking-awesome-sysadmin](https://github.com/Correia-jpv/fucking-awesome-sysadmin) - A curated list of amazingly awesome open source sysadmin resources.
 With up-to-date repository stars⭐ and forks🍴.
 - [awesome-csv](https://github.com/csvspecs/awesome-csv) - Awesome Comma-Separated Values (CSV) - What's Next? - Frequently Asked Questions (F.A.Q.s) - Libraries & Tools.
 - [awesome-learning](https://github.com/curlpipe/awesome-learning) - Teach yourself a new technology from this list B).